Grant-Steinfeld/Intro-Red-Hat-Local-OpenShift/README.md

+# Intro to using Kubernetes with Red Hat Minishift and OpenShift

-Red Hat® OpenShift® is supported Kubernetes for cloud-native applications with enterprise security.
+>Red Hat® OpenShift® is supported Kubernetes for cloud-native applications with enterprise security.
 Although Kubernetes has great scalability, workload portability and intuitive abstractions which allows you to separate business and developer concerns, it is still quite a concern to install, deploy and keep clusters operational.

 Luckily for us developers, there is Minishift - a tool stack we can use locally on our dev machines and develop and test applications for cloud deployment to test/production Red Hat® OpenShift® environments.